fauna/java-sample-app/README.md

 ## Add sample data

-The app includes tests that check the app's API endpoints and create related documents in the `ECommerceJava` database.
+The app includes a setup script that adds sample documents to the `ECommerceJava` database.
 From the root directory, run:

 ```sh
 FAUNA_SECRET=<secret> ./setup.sh
 ```

-You can view documents created by the tests in the [Fauna Dashboard](https://dashboard.fauna.com/).
+You can view documents created by the script in the [Fauna Dashboard](https://dashboard.fauna.com/).